Page updated:

 Although energy is conserved when crossing a boundary, the radiance changes by a factor proportional to the change in the index of refraction squared.
 This is a simple consequence of the change in solid angle resulting from the change in when crossing the boundary.
 Note that for normal incidence and , and the radiance just below a water surface is times the radiance in the air.
 Conversely, when going from water to air, the in-water radiance is reduced by a factor of 1.76.

 To the extent that losses to absorption and scattering out of the beam can be ignored (sometimes a good approximation for atmospheric transmission, but almost never the case in water), the radiance divided by the square of the index of refraction is constant along any path.
-This result has even been called the fundamental theorem of radiometry, which is perhaps a bit grandiose given that real beams always lose radiance due to absorption and can lose or gain radiance due to scattering.
+This result has even been called the Fundamental Theorem of Radiometry, which is perhaps a bit grandiose given that real beams always lose at least some radiance due to absorption and can lose or gain radiance due to scattering.

 Finally, note that the law applies only to radiance transmission.
-When tracing photons in a Monte Carlo simulation, from which the radiance can be estimated by appropriate binning of the transmitted photons, no factor is applied to the energy of the transmitted photons or to the radiance estimated from the detected photons.
-This is because the effect is automatically built into the radiance estimate photon by photon as the directions of the individual photons are computed by Snel’s law.
+When tracing rays in a Monte Carlo simulation, from which the radiance can be estimated by appropriate binning of the transmitted rays, no factor is applied to the energy of the transmitted rays or to the radiance estimated from the detected rays.
+This is because the effect is automatically built into the radiance estimate ray by ray as the directions of the individual rays are computed by Snel’s law.